 These are utilized to slow down the heart rate during atrial fibrillation.
 These medicines don’t control the heart rhythm, but also to stop the ventricles from beating too quickly.

-When medications do not work to fix or restrain atrial fibrillation, or whenever medications don’t work, a process may be required to care for the abnormal heart rhythm, such as:
+When medications do not work to fix or restrain atrial fibrillation, or whenever medications don’t work, a process may be required to care for the abnormal heart rhythm.
+The atrial fibrillation procedures used most:

 - electric cardioversion,

 - ablation of the AV node

 These procedures can most commonly follow by a pacemaker placement, or surgical ablation (Maze procedure or minimally invasive surgical treatment).

 Cardioversion is a process where an electrical shock is delivered to the heart to convert an irregular or rapid heartbeat (called an arrhythmia) to regular heart rhythm.